SwissDataScienceCenter/renku-gateway/README.rst

 Extending the gateway
 ---------------------

-If you want to add more services behind the gateway, you can easily configure the mapping in `endpoints.json` (or point to another configuration file).
+If you want to add more services behind the gateway, you can easily configure the mapping in :code:`endpoints.json` (or point to another configuration file).

 Adding a service backend handling authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This part is still work in progress to make it plug and play.
 But the idea is to add the necessary http endpoints for the login/redirect/tokens for the external service and start the process by redirecting from the last service.
 (At the moment Keycloak -> Gitlab -> JupyterHub).
-You can take as an example the gitlab_auth.py or jupyterhub_auth.py files and implement the /auth/<your service>/login, /auth/<your service>/token and /auth/<your service>/logout endpoints.
+You can take as an example the :code:`gitlab_auth.py` or :code:`jupyterhub_auth.py` files and implement the :code:`/auth/<your service>/login`, :code:`/auth/<your service>/token` and :code:`/auth/<your service>/logout` endpoints.
 You can then populate the Redis cache with the collected tokens that identify the user and can be used for authorization towards some API.

 Adding an authorization method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your backend API needs a specific authentication/authorization method you can write an auth processor, like the GitlabUserToken, JupyterhubUserToken or KeycloakAccessToken.
+If your backend API needs a specific authentication/authorization method you can write an auth processor, like the :code:`GitlabUserToken`, :code:`JupyterhubUserToken` or :code:`KeycloakAccessToken`.

 Processing the requests and responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~